iwillseeyouinabits/Poker-Playing-Neural-Network/README.md

 ## How To Use This Code

 Copy the Java files into an IDE or text Editor if you wish to train your own poker bot and modify the code for yourself.
-Download the Jar file if you wish to play with a pre-trained poker bot that has seen more poker hands than nierly any human.
+Download the Jar file if you wish to play with a pre-trained poker bot that has seen more poker hands than nearly any human.

 ### Prerequisites